 - During design, it is important to take into consideration a clear space around the perimeter of the courts to allow for the tensioning of the cables.

 - PT construct is more expensive to install than asphalt; however, lower maintenance costs over the life of the court are typically experienced.
 Post-tensioned courts do not require the extent of crack repairing (and related tennis system resurfacing) typically associated with asphalt courts.

 - PT systems have longer service life than asphalt courts.

 Budgetary constraints are often a primary factor in selecting either asphalt or post-tensioned concrete.
 While asphalt systems have a lower initial cost, higher maintenance costs and an overall shorter lifespan is expected.
 Post-tensioned courts are significantly more expensive to install; however, they require less maintenance over the life of the court, and have a longer overall life expectancy.

 When evaluating existing structures, forensic test methods are often used to aid in the investigative process.
 Information regarding the material properties, conditions, and subsurface conditions is paramount in a forensic evaluation to have a clear understanding of the existing conditions.
 Destructive testing is typically the preferred method to determine existing conditions as it allows for “hands-on” access to the subsurface environment.
 Where possible, masonry and concrete samples are collected during destructive exploration for laboratory testing.
 The materials can be tested in a controlled environment to determine their performance characteristics.
-Often; for a variety of reasons, such as safety, cost, or access; non-destructive methods are used to evaluate existing structures.
+Often; for a variety of reasons, such as safety, cost, or access; forensic non-destructive test methods are used to evaluate existing structures.
 This is often the case in masonry and concrete evaluations where destructive methods may not be feasible due to their disruptive nature to the facade or building occupants.